frozenproof/nckh2_real_2.0/README.md

 ## How to run the project

-- To test temporary uploading ,please refer to following command , type it in terminal and run:
+- To test project ,please refer to following command , type it in terminal and run:
 ```
 node server/testServer.js
 ```

 - Testing for multiple files pinning and extract the data, remember to set chmod for the script:
+(Deprecated)

 For older test (Deprecated):
 ```